KubaBee/KubaBee/README.md

 # 👋 Hi there, I’m Kuba
 - :nerd_face: I’m interested in Web Development :globe_with_meridians: and Python :snake:
-  - :plate_with_cutlery: Currently working on my cooking blog app!
+  - :man_student: Currently working on my cooking blog app!
 - 📫 How to reach me: [1kubaape1@gmail.com](mailto:1kubaape1@gmail.com)

 ### Technologies I use